Ouch! What That Ache or Pain is Telling You

 Other daily activities might also contribute to back pain.
 Think of how many times you bend over in a day.
 Or how you approach tasks like folding laundry or washing dishes.
 What about your sleeping position?
 Is your mattress “wrong” for your back health?
 Determining the irritating factors underlying back pain allows people to course correct.

 Still, it’s easy to give in to pain.
 Instead of remaining curious about it, many people become afraid of their pain.
 Experts encourage people with chronic pain to stay curious.
 And, if self-care tactics don’t work, seek the help of a medical professional.
-Oftentimes, working with a physical therapist is the answer people need.
+Often, working with a physical therapist is the answer people need.

 More to Read